Continuing to serve you through Coronavirus

 How we’ll continue to serve you

--Our customer service team is now home based.
-The best way to contact us is to email your account manager, you will find their email address on your most recent bill.
+Our customer service team is now home based.
+The best way to contact us is to email your account manager, you’ll find their email address on your most recent bill.
 Alternatively call our switchboard on 01473 851949.
-We are currently experiencing higher than usual call volumes and emails, and this may lead to slight delays in answering your call or responding to your email, but we’ll try our very best to get in touch as soon as we can.
+We’re currently experiencing higher than usual call volumes and emails, and this may lead to slight delays in answering your call or responding to your email, but we’ll try our very best to get in touch as soon as we can.